atrn/ici/doc/CPLUSPLUS.md

 implement the _forall_ statement, _save_ and _restore_ defining
 object serialization.
 This allows forall'ing over user-defined types and makes serialization more efficient.

+The change to a per-type forall allowed channels to be used in forall statements with only the implementation of a single function.

 ## Threads